annimol1701/student-performance-predictor/README.md

 # 🎓 Student Performance Predictor

 This project uses machine learning (Logistic Regression) to predict whether a student will pass or fail based on how many hours they study and their attendance percentage.
+## 🎯 Project Goal

+The **Student Performance Predictor** aims to visualize and analyze student performance using subject-wise marks.
+This helps identify strengths and areas of improvement, and lays the foundation for predictive modeling in the future.

 ## 📌 Features
 - Simple dataset using pandas